lesandie/tinybird_nyc_taxi/README.md

 After that, we can see that we have to work with some Datetime types from the pickup and dropoff columns.
 Also other important properties for our problem are the PuLocationID and the DoLocationID as they are ids and we need to get the zone name (text) for our study results.
 The zone name is not in the dataset, and we have to get it from another descriptive dataset as stated in the TLC Authority website:

-*“PULocationid & DOLocationID—matching zone numbers to the map Each of the trip records contains a field corresponding to the location of the pickup or drop-off of the trip (or in FHV records before 2017, just the pickup), populated by numbers ranging from 1-263.
+*“PULocationid & DOLocationID matching zone numbers to the map Each of the trip records contains a field corresponding to the location of the pickup or drop-off of the trip (or in FHV records before 2017, just the pickup), populated by numbers ranging from 1-263.
 These numbers correspond to taxi zones, which may be downloaded as a table or map/shapefile and matched to the trip records using a join.
 The data is currently available on the Open Data Portal at: https://data.cityofnewyork.us/Transportation/NYC-Taxi-Zones/d3c5-ddgc”*

 If we inspect the new table with the zone names we can see that, we indeed need to join both datasets to get the zone name, as stated in the description above.